HAVE A HAPPY DAY!

 “All it can say is no!”

-Will dropped her last penny into the slot.
+Will dropped my last penny into the slot.
 “Will the baby be a girl?” he asked.
 Swami said yes.
 Will smiled.

-Clark soon re-insinuated himself into her life.
+Ed soon re-insinuated himself in my life.
 The business with the best friend had never gotten off the ground.
-He forgave Sophie her trespasses.
+He forgave me my trespasses.
 (Although he didn’t forget them.)
 All was (almost) as before.
-Except she did hear from Will once more.
+Except I did hear from Will once more.
 He phoned from a booth in the hospital one evening in February.
 The baby was a girl.
-He was naming her Miranda, after Prospero’s daughter in The Tempest, because he wanted to protect her from the corrupt and evil world.
+He was naming her Cordelia, after Lear’s third daughter, so she should always tell the truth.
 “I had to call,” he said, “to say you were right.
 As soon as I saw her, I loved her.
 I wanted you to know.”

-The following Christmas he also sent a card, without a return address, wishing her the joys of the season and enclosing a snapshot of a baby girl with dark curls clinging to the bars of a playpen.
+The following Christmas he also sent a card without a return address, wishing me the joys of the season and enclosing a snapshot of a ten-month baby girl with dark curls clinging to the bars of a playpen.
 The line drawing on the front of the card showed a naked showgirl sitting in a giant champagne glass full of bubbly with her legs and arms in the air.
-Sophie sat looking at it for a long time, trying to make it feel less hurtful.
-But she couldn’t.
-At last she tucked it in a file folder discreetly marked WBY, together with her notes of their first meeting and the Thrifty Drug sales slip for spermicidal jelly and port wine from that time they had driven to Covina.
+I looked at it for a long time, trying to make it feel less hurtful.
+I couldn’t.
+At last I tucked it in a file folder discreetly marked WBY, together with my notes of our first meeting and the Thrifty Drug sales slip for spermicidal jelly and port wine from that time we’d driven to Covina.

-Eventually Clark’s ex-wife found a new husband, the alimony payments slipped from his shoulders, and he proposed.
-He should have known better, but apparently he didn’t.
-For her part, Sophie was by now nearly twenty-four, only a year from old-maidhood.
-Fate had already dealt her what she thought of as a tragic blow in the true love department.
+Eventually Ed’s ex-wife found a new husband, the alimony payments slipped from his shoulders, and he proposed.
+He should have known better, but didn’t.
+I was by now nearly twenty-four, only a year from old-maidhood.
+Fate had already dealt me what I thought of as a tragic blow in the true love department.
 So it seemed best to put away lingering thoughts of William Benedict Yates and accept what was offered.

 Maybe it would work out.